Generic Name: sertraline (SER-tra-leen)

 - if you or a family member has a history of bipolar disorder (manic depression), other mental or mood problems, suicidal thoughts or attempts, or alcohol or substance abuse

-- if you have a history of seizures, heart problems (eg, slow heartbeat, a heart attack), high blood pressure, stroke, liver or kidney problems, stomach or bowel bleeding, other bleeding problems, glaucoma, or metabolism problems
+- if you have a history of seizures, heart problems (eg, slow heartbeat, a heart attack), high blood pressure, stroke, liver or kidney problems, stomach or bowel bleeding, other bleeding problems, glaucoma or increased eye pressure, or metabolism problems

 - if you are dehydrated, have low blood volume or low blood sodium levels, or drink alcohol